dlumian/PythonBasics/README.md

   - environment files: txt and ymls containing required details on Python version and packages
 - LICENSE: Info on using this repository
 - Markdowns
-  - [Data Types](./Markdowns/DataTypes.md): Summary of data type and factors for data science such as structured or not, missing values, and time-series features
+  - [Data Descriptors](./Markdowns/DataDescriptors.md): Facotrs that define and provide insight into data quality, such as structured data, missing values, and time-series features
   - [Data Science Topics](./Markdowns/DsTopics.md): Overview of data science goals and topics providing a quick explanation of types of analyses and their importance
   - [Model Training and Evaluation](./Markdowns/ModelEvaluation.md): Terminology and descriptions of core data science best practices, training, and evaluation of models
   - [Helpful Tools](./Markdowns/HelpfulTools.md): Tools to optimize efficiency including text editing, debugging, style guides, and more